46° below: Explore the Subantarctic Islands this summer

 While the annual festival wrapped up in 2016, the epic artwork gracing the city’s walls continues to delight.
-Pulling a positive out of the dramatic transformation of the city landscape forced onto it by the earthquakes, the resulting large scale art abundance has made the city itself an über outdoor art gallery crammed with numerous photo ops.
+Pulling a positive out of the dramatic transformation of the city landscape forced onto it by the earthquakes, the resulting large-scale art abundance has made the city itself an über outdoor art gallery crammed with numerous photo ops.

-Look out too for the spectacular word picture ‘I always knew you would come back’ (pictured top) by Sydney-based contemporary Australian artist Numskull at the corner of Colombo and Tuam Street.
+Look out too for the spectacular word picture ‘I always knew you would come back’ (pictured top) by Sydney-based contemporary Australian artist Numskull at the corner of Colombo and Tuam streets.
 The phrase was the winning entry in a competition that set out to capture the way Christchurch people felt about their city.
 Winner Hannah Herchenbach, who beat out over 400 other entries, has described her immortalised phrase as “a bit of romance in the rubble”, and the inspiring, open-to-interpretation words and the spectacular visual treatment they have received have become a favourite with locals.

 As the rebuild continues many are being hidden or are less obvious, so it pays to keep an eye out and your camera handy!